OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

     leaf-list label {
       type string;
       description
         "Used for optionally adding any labels to the instances, if required";
     }
     leaf description {
       type string;
       description
         "Used for optionally adding any description to the instances, if required";
     }
+    anydata extension {
     :
     :
   }